A lot of internet myths and misinformation surrounds Reverse T3 (RT3). Well-meaning people have attributed to the hormone a “T3-blocking” function.

 The more D3-x cells you have in a given tissue or throughout your body, the less T3 is activating receptors.
 These particular receptors are unoccupied for a longer time, or not at all.

-Why don’t RT3 hormone molecules get into the nucleus?
+Why don’t RT3 hormone molecules get into the nucleus receptors?

-Answer: Neither T2 nor RT3 have enough affinity to the thyroid hormone receptors in the nucleus.
+Answer: Neither Reverse T2 nor RT3 have enough affinity to the thyroid hormone receptors in the nucleus to bind with it.

 You’ll notice that Bianco’s image, and my image above, does not put any hormone other than T3 into the nucleus of either the D3-expressing cell or the D2-expressing cell.

-Long ago, research proved that RT3 lacks an iodine atom at a key position on the molecule, so it is handicapped and can’t bind to the nuclear receptors.
+Long ago, research proved that RT3 lacks an iodine atom at a key position on the molecule.
+It is handicapped and can’t bind to the nuclear receptors.

-We now know that T4 and RT3 bind to receptors on the cell wall, called integrin receptors, where they don’t compete with T3 and sometimes don’t do friendly things.
-But that’s the subject of an entirely different post.
-RT3 does not bind to nuclear receptors.
+However, RT3 is not entirely inactive as a hormone.
+This missing key doesn’t inactivate RT3 from binding to an entirely different receptor for thyroid hormones.
+We now know that T4 and RT3 bind to receptors on the cell membrane, called “integrin” receptors, where they don’t compete with T3 and sometimes don’t do friendly things.
+But that’s the subject of an entirely different post, the one on Cancer, T4, and RT3.

 What makes D3 dominate?

-Deiodinase Type 3 will dominate and RT3 levels will rise when you have too much thyroid hormone above your current set-point in a given tissue or in your bloodstream.
+Deiodinase Type 3 will dominate and RT3 levels will rise when you have too much T3 and/or T4 thyroid hormone above your current set-point in a given tissue or in your bloodstream.

 Your body decides how much is “too much.”